 - $16 for each additional profile submission.

-Why the CSS Profile is important
+Why is the CSS Profile important?

 Completing the CSS Profile is important because it has the potential to save you money on college education costs.
-Some students may receive scholarships or lower-priced tuition based on the financial information or other information they include in their profiles.
+Some students may receive scholarships or lower-priced tuition based on the financial or other information they include in their profiles.

 Although there are fees associated with the CSS Profile, there’s a chance that those expenses could be well worth it in the end.
 Submitting your profile to multiple schools and scholarship programs gives you more chances to qualify for institutional aid.
-Colleges you thought were off the table financially might suddenly become within reach if you discover that you’re eligible for assistance you weren’t aware of before.
+Colleges you thought were off the table financially might suddenly become within reach if you discover that you’re eligible for assistance you weren’t aware of.